avomakesart/sleep-scores/README.md

 I am using vite.js for the sake of faster builds, to make development easier thatn create react app, or even rollup configs or webpack configs.

-The frontend stack it is based on:
+The frontend stack are based on:

 - React / TypeScript
 - GraphQL / Apollo (to do CRUD requests)